This post is part of the complete Guide on Python for SEO

 """

-Understand and use Python Types
+Understand and use Python Data Types

 The example above only attribute numerical values to variables.
 However, there are many types that can be used in Python.
 To know what type is your value, you just need to write type(value) in your shell.